songxiaoliang/loadinglayout/README.md

 # LoadingLayout
 Above two maps are custom different Dialog.
 Loading as long as you have a wealth of imagination, you can define a more splendid load of animation。
 ## Development Help
-####1.Add the module project in the following references build.gradle:
+####1.Insert the following dependency to build.gradle file of your project:

       compile 'com.song:loadinglayout:1.0.0'